 - ”If your college has an Emergency Alert system, make sure that your information is complete and up to date.”

 Most colleges have a system for notifying students, and others that they may designate, in case of emergency.
 This could be anything from an unexpected event on campus, a snow closing or other emergency closing, or any other crucial message.
 It is essential that your student check to be sure that all of their contact information, as well as the information for others, is accurate.
 These emergency notifications are used sparingly but are extremely important.

 Note to parents: Although we advocate for students to receive messages from the college and share that information with you, this is one instance when you should ask your student to put you on the list.
 It may be slightly annoying to receive notifications for each snow closing, for instance, but it provides peace of mind to know you’ll receive any emergency messages, so do ask your student to include you.

-This is important advice anytime, but is especially important this fall as so much uncertainty surrounds the fall semester.
 Your student should have a plan for what essentials they would need to take, how they will get off campus (especially if they do not have a car with them), where they will go, and phone numbers for anyone they will need to notify.
 Hopefully, this will never be needed, but it is important to be prepared.